The Great British Bake Off series 6: Post-show career

 Nadiya Hussain regularly appears on The One Show on BBC1.
 Her own cookery show, The Chronicles of Nadiya started on 24 August 2016 on BBC One.
 Hussain writes a weekly column for The Times Magazine, a part of the Saturday supplement of The Times, as well as a monthly column in Essentials magazine.
 Her recipes have also appeared in BBC's Good Food magazine.

 Hussain was signed by UK publisher Michael Joseph, part of Penguin Random House, for her debut book Nadiya's Kitchen, which is a collection of the recipes that she cooks for friends and family.
 Hussain has written a children's book of stories and recipes, Bake Me A Story, due to be published by Hodder Children's Books, which blends updated versions of fairytales (poor "Sleepless Beauty" just needs a nice cup of cardamom-infused hot chocolate to break her curse; resourceful Jack wins the giant over with yummy bean patties) with colourful illustrations and child-friendly recipes.
 She is also writing three contemporary women's fiction novels for Harlequin.

 Tamal Ray writes a monthly column for The Guardian.
 He presented a television show on health on Channel 4 titled Be Your Own Doctor.
+He also participated in the 2018 rendition of The Great New Year's Bake Off.

 Flora Shedden studied for a year at the University of Edinburgh but deferred on a course on art history at the University of St Andrews for a year to concentrate on writing a cookbook, Gatherings, published in January 2017.
 She wrote a column on baking for The Scotsman.

+In 2017, Paul Jagger and Sandy Docherty participated in the year's renditions of The Great Christmas Bake Off and The Great New Year's Bake Off respectively, with the former also winning the special's star baker.

 Ratings

 According to the overnight ratings, the opening episode of the series 6 of Bake Off was watched by 9.3 million viewers, a rise of over 2 million from the previous year.
 The final was watched by an overnight audience of 13.4 million viewers peaking at 14.5, the highest overnight total of 2015.
 The list of ten most-watched television programmes of 2015 was also dominated by The Great British Bake Off, with seven of the year's ten being episodes of The Great British Bake Off.
+During the entire length of the series, no national programme on any of the episodes was higher rated than Bake Off.

 Official episode viewing figures are from BARB.